davidsadovy/data690_fall2022/data690_world_dev/wdx_analysis.md

 ### Average Years of Schooling
 ![](charts/school_G7_line.png)

 Here we see that the United States has maintained a significant advantage over the entire period, while France and Italy have remained at the bottom.
 The slopes of each line are relatively constant with a few notable exceptions.
 Italy's numbers declined from 1990 to 1995 before beginning a steady rise.
-The only other decrease is schooling was in the United Kingdom from 1995 to 2000.
-It would be interesting to investigate possible causes of these drop in schooling years.
+The only other decrease is schooling was in the United Kingdom from 1995 to 2000, which was also followed by a steady rise.
+It would be interesting to investigate possible causes of these drops in schooling years.

 ### Life Expectancy
 ![](charts/life_expectancy_G7_line.png)